 - 60 grams (½ cup) all purpose flour

-- 56 grams (½ cup) whole wheat flour (or rye flour)
+- 56 grams (½ cup) whole wheat flour, or rye flour (ok to substitute all purpose)

-- 60 grams (¾ cup) rolled oats (not quick oats)
+- 60 grams (¾ cup) rolled oats, not quick or steel cut oats

-- 100 grams (½ cup) light brown sugar
+- 100 grams (½ cup) brown sugar, light

-- ¼ teaspoon Kosher salt (I use Diamond Crystal)
+- ¼ teaspoon kosher salt, Diamond Crystal

-- 113 grams (½ cup; 8 Tablespoons) unsalted butter (chilled)
+- 113 grams (½ cup; 8 Tablespoons) unsalted butter, chilled

 STRAWBERRY APPLE FILLING

-- 50 grams (¼ cup) light brown sugar
+- 50 grams (¼ cup) brown sugar, light

 - 30 grams (3 Tablespoons) corn starch

-- 1 pinch Kosher salt (I use Diamond Crystal)
+- 1 pinch kosher salt

 - 1 teaspoon vanilla extract